 Visiting Dubai during Ramadan: what to expect and what rules you should know

 Pay attention to the entrances

-Often the main entrance is only for men and is the main prayer hall.
+Often the main entrance is only for men and goes into the main prayer hall.
 During a tour, they may allow you in this area but if it’s during prayer times men will typically stop women from entering.
-If it’s a local mosque that doesn’t offer tours, either look for signs for women or if it’s during prayer time.
-Look at where the women are heading.
+If it’s a local mosque that doesn’t offer tours, either look for signs for women or if it’s during prayer time; look at where the women are heading.

-Typically the women’s sections in ordinary mosques aren’t as beautiful as the main prayer halls.
-So it’s better to visit a mosque that has tours so you can not only learn about the history and architecture of the mosque but also as a woman get to see the splendor of the main prayer hall!
+Usually, the women’s sections in mosques aren’t as beautiful as the main prayer halls.
+So it’s better to visit a mosque that has a tour if you’re a woman so you can not only learn about the history and architecture of the mosque but get to see the splendour of the main prayer hall!

 Entering the mosque

 In the Abu Dhabi Mosque, there used to be shoe racks at the entrances after security but most of these have been removed now and only in the areas just outside the prayer halls.
-You’ll find people wear shoes in the areas outside of the prayer halls and others will walk bare foot.
+You’ll find people wearing shoes in the areas outside of the prayer halls and others will walk barefoot.
 It’s worth taking a large bag or spare bag for you to pop your shoes in.

 What is the Muslim greeting?